thehyve/fairspace/projects/saturn/README.md

 Currently a collection has the following fields, all represented as strings:
  - uri
+ - name
- - prettyName
+ - description
- - directoryName
+ - location
  - type
- - description
  - creator
+ - dateCreated

 ## How to build